SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-LaneLines-P1/Project Overview.md

 #### Refining the Pipeline: the Long-Line Overlay
 The goal here was to overlay long, continuous lines on the lane lines, independent of whether the lane lines were dashed or solid.
 The draw_lines() function was modified in the following ways.

-**Discerning Right from Left**
-Replacing the identified line segements in an image with two continous line segments representing the left and right lanes first required developing a way to discern whether an edge was more likely a piece of the left lane or the right lane.

-Given the image's (x,y) coordinate system, a useful observation is that the left lane edges should have negative angles, while those making up the right lane line should possess positive angles.

-**Statistical Representatives**
-Once edges are separated into left and right groups, it is possible to estimate the slopes and intercepts that best represent the left and right lanes by taking group average.

-**Angular Masking**
-More contextualization was necessary when applying this pipeline to the diversity of images represented in the movie files, especially in the optional challenge.
-For example, we do not necessarily want any edge identified with a positive slope to contribute to the averages computed for the right line.
-We only want the edges with positive slope that are actually found along the right line.
-Angular masking helps us achieve this.

-A quick glance at the images/movies suggests that an edge within the region of interest must lie in the angular neighborhood of $45^{\circ}$ to be a line segment corresponding to the right lane line.
-Similarly, an edge must be in the neighborhood of $-45^{\circ}$ to be considered as a candidate edge for the left lane line.
-I found $\alpha \pm \sim14^{\circ}$ worked well.

-**Consistent Overlay**
-To stabilize the vertical presence of these representative lines throughout a sequence of images, we can assert that the represenatives will consistently fill the full vertical extent of the trapezoidal region of interest from which the edges came.

-By plugging in our choice of vertical components and the estimates of slope and intercept, we can compute the x coordinates of the left and right lines.
 --video screenshot--

-**Recent Memory**
-Once angular masking was put in place, there existed some frames in the movie files where no edges would be identified as lying on a particular line, say the left line.
-This would give a NaN estimate for the slope and intercept, effectively causing the pipeline to fail at detecting a lane line.

-Expanding the angular neighborhood too much would forgo the control obtained by using an angular mask, so I sought an alternative approach.
-It occurred to me that the lane line identification in the previous frame would very likely be a good estimate for the current frame.
-This worked quite well.

-**Percentages, not Pixels**
-The last thing I had to do to fully generalize the pipeline was to cast the coordinates of trapezoidal regional mask in terms of their percentages along the full length and width of the image, instead of as pixel values.
-This allows one to apply the same pipeline to images of differing size.

 ### 2. Identify potential shortcomings with your current pipeline